zilverline/sequent/docs/index.md

 ## Upgrade Guide

-If you wish to upgrade your code and database to Sequent 8 from an older version please reasd the [Upgrade Guide](/docs/upgrade-guide.html).
+If you wish to upgrade your code and database to Sequent 8 from an older version please read the [Upgrade Guide](/docs/upgrade-guide.html).

 ## Further reading